ratatatatcode/express-ejs/documentation/06_Services.md

   return true;
 };
 ```

-Purpose: Updates the fields of an existing to-do using its document id.
+Purpose: Updates the fields of an existing to-do using its document id.<br>

-Validation: First checks if the to-do exists before updating.
+Validation: First checks if the to-do exists before updating.<br>

-Returns:
+Returns:<br>

-true if updated successfully.
+true if updated successfully.<br>

-null if the to-do item doesn't exist.
+null if the to-do item doesn't exist.<br>

 ### Deletes a single to-do by its ID.